sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 and you unpack the tarball (and run make of course, see <a href='https://github.com/stan-dev/cmdstan'>instructions</a>), then you'll get a directory with a subdirectory <i>models/</i>.
 Then, 'merging' this repo into that CMDSTAN installation means putting everything that is in this directory <i>models/</i> into the CMDSTAN directory with the same name.
 But do not copy the directory, but its contents (otherwise you'll delete the CMDSTAN original content in that directory).

+[Observe, in any case, that if you want to use <b>pystan</b> (the Python version for Stan), then you should: i) Collect the .stan files from models/gp, models/dirichlet, models/unimode, models/point-estimate and use them direct;y in <b>pystan</b>; ii) Use the notebooks in models/notebooks to generate the synthetic data to feed the Stan models.
+However you'll not be taking profit of all the power of the notebooks that are already organized to just generate data, run it and analyze it.
+But we understand it if you really don't want to go to the command-line Stan version.]

 ## 2- Each Directory content, purpose, and how to use it

 ### 2a- Directory: '/' (This directory)